 How to reach Triveni Sangam Allahabad

-Hotels nearby Triveni Sangam Allahabad
+Hotels nearby Triveni Sangam

 - Hotel Crown Palace at Rambagh Hewett road of South Malaka is a grand place to check in.
 It is close to the area and has a great view to look at.

-- Hotel Kanha Shyam at strachay road civil lines is another great place to tuck in. it has well suited accommodations and reasonable pricings.
+- Hotel Kanha Shyam at strachay road civil lines is another great place to tuck in.
+It has well suited accommodations and reasonable pricings.

-Places to visit nearby Triveni Sangam Allahabad
+Places to visit nearby Triveni Sangam

 - Alopi Devi Mandir is one of the foremost shaktipeeth.
 Many people come to visit it to offer their prayers and receive blessings from Devi Ma.